DaveMielke/NBP/b2g/doc/UserInterface/Reference/actions.rst

 .. |Gallery| replace:: Go to the Gallery app.
 .. |Home| replace:: `The Home key`_ (on a keyboard).
 .. |HomeKey| replace:: The Android Home key.
 Go to `the home screen`_.
+.. |ListActions| replace:: Show a list of all the actions that don't involve a cursor routing key.
+.. |ListCursorKeyActions| replace:: Show a list of all the actions that do involve a cursor routing key.
 .. |LiteraryBraille| replace:: Switch to `typing in literary braille`_ (six dots).
 .. |LogActionsOff| replace:: Turn off the logging of user interface actions.
 .. |LogActionsOn| replace:: Turn on the logging of user interface actions.